Abingdon School: History

 The six poor scholars, known as Bennett Boys, or colloquially as the Gown Boys owing to their dress, were financed by another Old Abingdonian, William Bennett.
 Between 1609 and 1870 the school maintained a dual management: the Headmaster, appointed by the Mayor and Corporation, and the Tesdale Usher and Bennett Scholars appointed by the Master and Governors of Christ's Hospital, Abingdon.
 Despite being penalised during and after the English Civil War for its royalist and Anglican tendencies the school survived and achieved somewhat of a revival under headmaster Robert Jennings (1657–1683).
-In 1671, ten boys were expelled after they refused to attend Anglican services at St Helen's church.
+In 1671 ten boys were expelled after they refused to attend Anglican services at St Helen's church.

 The school experienced a successful period during the 18th century under headmaster Thomas Woods (1716–1753), known as "Flogging Tom".
-At the turn of the century, the school entered a period of decline under the leadership of the "incompetent" headmaster Dr. John Lempriere.
-As a consequence, Pembroke College, Oxford, used the Oxford University Act 1854 as an excuse to cut its links with the school.
+At the turn of the century the school entered a period of decline under the leadership of the "incompetent" headmaster Dr John Lempriere.
+As a consequence Pembroke College, Oxford, used the Oxford University Act 1854 as an excuse to cut its links with the school.

 The current school site in the Victorian quarter of Abingdon, adjacent to Albert Park, was designed by Edwin Dolby and was built from 1870.
 Its architecture was described in The Builder that year as externally "of a simple character, the local material of red brick and tile being the chief material employed, relieved by bands of Bath stone".
 Extensions to the 1870 buildings were added in 1880.
-In 1901, a chapel and gymnasium were built.
+In 1901 a chapel and gymnasium were built.
 The adjacent Waste Court property was acquired in 1928.
-The Science School came in 1952.
-In 1963, to mark the Quartercentenary of the school's re-foundation, the big schoolroom was re-ordered as the Grundy Library (opened by Princess Margaret), together with erection of further buildings east of the Science Wing, the whole becoming known as Big School.
-In 1980, the Amey Theatre and Arts' Centre was opened and the Sports Centre opened in 1984.
-Mercers Court was opened in 1994 by the Chancellor of Oxford University and Visitor of Pembroke College, Baron Jenkins of Hillhead.
+The Science School came in 1952 and in 1963, to mark the Quatercentenary of the school's refoundation, the big schoolroom was reordered as the Grundy Library (opened by Princess Margaret), together with erection of further buildings east of the Science Wing, the whole becoming known as Big School.